haaris-0/sturdy-rotary-phone/CONTRIBUTING.md

 # Contributing to [Student Meal Planner]

 Thank you for considering contributing to the [Your Project Name] project!
-The following is a set of guidelines for contributing to [Your Project Name].
+The following is a set of guidelines for contributing to [Student Meal Planner].
 Please take a moment to review this document before making a contribution.

 ## How to Contribute